Politics of Seychelles: Return to multiparty system

-After almost sixteen years of one-party rule, President Rene announced a return to the multiparty system of government at an Extraordinary Congress of the ruling Seychelles People's Progressive Front (SPPF) on 4 December 1991.
+After almost sixteen years of one-party rule, President René announced a return to the multiparty system of government at an Extraordinary Congress of the ruling Seychelles People's Progressive Front (SPPF) on 4 December 1991.
 On 27 December 1991, the Constitution of Seychelles was amended to allow for the registration of political parties.
 Among the exiles returning to Seychelles was James Mancham, who returned in April 1992 to revive his party, the Democratic Party (DP).
 By the end of that month, eight political parties had registered to contest the first stage of the transition process: election to the Constitutional Commission, which took place on 23–26 July 1992.

 The Constitutional Commission was made up of twenty two elected members, fourteen from the SPPF and eight from the DP.
-It commenced work on 27 August 1992 with both President Rene and Mancham calling for national reconciliation and consensus on a new democratic constitution.
+It commenced work on 27 August 1992 with both President René and Mancham calling for national reconciliation and consensus on a new democratic constitution.
 A consensus text was agreed upon on 7 May 1993 and a referendum to approve it called for 15–18 June.
 The draft was approved with 73.9% of the electorate in favor of it and 24.1% against.

-23–26 July 1993 saw the first multiparty presidential and legislative elections held under the new constitution, as well as a resounding victory for President Rene.
+23–26 July 1993 saw the first multiparty presidential and legislative elections held under the new constitution, as well as a resounding victory for President René.
 Three political groups contested the elections—the SPPF, the DP, and the United Opposition (UO)—a coalition of three smaller political parties, including Parti Seselwa.
 Two other smaller opposition parties threw in their lot with the DP.
 All participating parties and international observer groups accepted the results as "free and fair."

-Three candidates again contested the 1998 presidential election: Albert Rene (SPPF), James Mancham (DP), and Wavel Ramkalawan.
-Again, President Rene and his SPPF party enjoyed a landslide victory.
+Three candidates again contested the 1998 presidential election: Albert René (SPPF), James Mancham (DP), and Wavel Ramkalawan.
+Again, President René and his SPPF party enjoyed a landslide victory.
 The President's vote in the 20–22 March elections jumped to 66.6% from 59.5% in 1993, while the SPPF garnered 61.7% of the total votes cast in the National Assembly election, compared to 56.5% in 1993.